krieselreihe/litr/CONTRIBUTING.md

 cmake --build build/debug
 ```

-Run cmake with the following options if needed:
+run cmake with the following options if needed:

 * Disassemble any parser statements for debugging using `-DDISASSEMBLE=ON`.
 * Disable any logging via `-DDEACTIVATE_LOGGING=ON`.